moq-wg/moq-transport/draft-ietf-moq-transport.md

 The following values are used:

+* ContentExists: whether we have any objects and therefore a Largest Group ID and Largest Object ID for the track
+* Resolved Subscribe Start Group:
+  * For Subscribes with Filter Type LatestObject or LatestGroup, this is equal to Largest Group ID.
-* Filter Type: The type of filter specified in the Subscribe
+  * For Subscribes with Filter Type AbsoluteStart or AbsoluteRange, this is equal to the StartGroup field of the Subscribe message
-* Subscribe Start Group: The Start Group specified in the Subscribe (if AbsoluteStart or AbsoluteRange)
-* Subscribe Start Object: The Start Object specified in the Subscribe (if AbsoluteStart or AbsoluteRange)
+* Resolved Subscribe Start Object:
-* Largest Group ID: The largest Group ID available for the track (if ContentExists is 1)
-* Largest Object ID: The largest Object ID within the largest Group ID (if ContentExists is 1)
+  * For Subscribes with Filter Type LatestObject or LatestObject, this is equal to Largest Object ID.
+  * For Subscribes with Filter Type AbsoluteStart or AbsoluteRange, this is equal to the StartObject field of the Subscribe message
 * Previous Group Count: A field in the Joining Fetch message indicating how many prior groups to include

 Using that information and the following algorithm, these values are computed: